StefanoLia/Trello-Parser/README.md

 # Trello-Parser
 This repo contains a parser for trello cards.
+Currently in development.